-This new strategic plan has been developed by the RLUK Board over the past year, in consultation with our members and partners.
-In developing the plan we have sought to build on our areas of expertise while identifying many areas for collaboration across the sector where we can contribute to wider initiatives both within our membership and beyond.
-In a changing legal and political environment we have prioritised where RLUK and our members can have greater influence within the sector.
-In doing so we have acknowledged that there are some areas of importance to our members that are best addressed by others.
+The strategic plan was developed by the RLUK Board, in consultation with our members and partners in 2017.
+In developing the plan, we have sought to highlight our areas of expertise.
+We have identified many areas for collaboration across the sector, and where we can contribute to bigger efforts.
+In a changing legal and political environment, we have prioritised where RLUK and our members can influence the sector.
+In doing so we have acknowledged some areas of importance to our members that are best addressed by others

 Creating a new environment for the transformation of research